HenrikSchumacher/BAEMM/README.md

 and tell your compiler where to find it.
 For the former ones you also need to link the respective libraries to use OpenCL or Metal.

-As the Lirary depends on the _Repulsor_ library (https://github.com/HenrikSchumacher/Repulsor.git), we refer to its documentation for further linkages and compiler options needed.
+As _BÄMM_ depends on the _Repulsor_ library (https://github.com/HenrikSchumacher/Repulsor.git), we refer to its documentation for further linkages and compiler options needed.